niewiemczego/Feeld/README.md

 - [ ] Login(sign-in) possibility with email and password (related to SeonSDK)
 - [ ] SeonSDK fingerprint support (used during sign-up / sign-in)
 - [X] Refreshing access token automatically
-- [ ] Chat Manager (Enable sending pre-made videos alongside live recording)
+- [X] Chat Manager (Enable sending pre-made videos alongside live recording)
 - [X] Profile Manager
 - [X] Discovery Manager(Swipes/Likes/Matches)
-- [ ] Update some endpoints to always return data instead of True/False to allow user-defined handling.
+- [ ] Update some endpoints to always return data instead of True/False to allow user-defined handling (?)

 ## Contact
 For questions, suggestions or any feedback regarding the Feeld API Wrapper, please use one of the following methods: